bilalobe/trackone/adr/README.md

   Summary: Adopt a forward-only policy.
 Standardize on `salt8` for XChaCha (24‑byte nonce), drop `salt4` and migrations;
   the current milestone schema is the only valid runtime format.
 Older milestones are archived as references only.

+- **ADR‑007: OTS verification in CI and Bitcoin headers policy**
+  Status: Accepted (M#4)
+  Summary: Trustless OTS verification in CI using Bitcoin Core in headers-only/pruned mode with cached datadir; parse required heights from `.ots` artifacts, wait for headers to catch up, then run `ots verify`.
+Skip non-blocking when headers are unavailable within timeout.

 ## Implementation Status

 | ADR     | M#0        | M#1                          | M#2                     |